scrapper/postrunner/README.md

 # PostRunner

-PostRunner is an application to manage FIT files such as those produced by Garmin products like the Forerunner 620.
+PostRunner is an application to manage FIT files such as those produced by Garmin products like the Forerunner 620 (FR620).
 It allows you to import the files from the device and inspect them.

 ## Installation

-PostRunner is a Ruby application.
+PostRunner is a [http://www.ruby-lang.org](Ruby) application.
 You need to have a Ruby 2.0 or later runtime environment installed.

 ```
 $ gem install postrunner